FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

     - [X] README.md to code related stuff
     - [X] PROGRESS.md to my daily report and progress stuff
 - [ ] Create method to make draw easier
+- [ ] Describe a way better the opengl-gameprogramming directory in README.md